-Micron’s first try into the realm of portable solid-state drives sure makes a bang.
-The Crucial X8 is the fastest USB-based portable SSD I’ve tested.
-And the little storage device is eye candy, to begin with.
+Micron’s first try into the realm of portable solid-state drives proved to be a big deal.
+The Crucial X8 was the fastest USB-based portable SSD I first tested some 10 months ago.

-With the suggested price of some $120 and $165 for 500GB and 1TB, respectively, the X8 is slightly more affordable than slower counterparts of the same capacities.
-But if you need to copy a lot of data, the time saved by its super-fast speed alone is worth the extra cash.
-Just make sure your computer support 10Gbps or faster USB standard.
+In all, if you need to copy a lot of data, the time saved by its super-fast speed alone is worth the extra cash.
+Just make sure your computer has 10Gbps or a faster USB standard.

 Crucial X8: Beautiful, rugged, compact design